OCCMA Exists to:

 • Sustain the functions, principles and goals of the International City/County Management Association (ICMA).

-Welcome to OCCMA from President Scott Derickson
+Welcome to OCCMA from President Nina Vetter

 OCCMA Civic Education Toolkit